nSkade/PDFms/README.md

 # PDFms
-PDF multi search, crossplatform alternative to pdfgrep
+PDF multi search (in milliseconds), a fast simplified cross-platform alternative to pdfgrep

-- CLI
-- easy to use
+- easy to use CLI tool
-- multithreaded by default
+- multi-threaded by default
-- in order multithreaded printing
+- real time in order multi-threaded printing